Australian Opal Freeform Cabochon no.11 media thumbnails

 Has it received any treatment?

 No detectable treatment.
-Opal contains between 3% and 10% water in its internal structure; no stabilization or resin impregnation processes have been applied.
+The opal contains between 3 and 10% water in its internal structure; no stabilization or resin impregnation process has been applied.
 Statement based on lapidary observation; the piece does not include formal gemological certification.

 See also: all cabochons · lapidary collection.